BluGenes-source/audio-to-text-app/README.md

 1. FFmpeg Missing Error:
    - Ensure both ffmpeg.exe and ffprobe.exe are in the tools folder
    - Both executables must have execute permissions
+   - The application will show installation instructions if FFmpeg is not found
 2. Audio Playback Issues:
    - Make sure no other application is using your audio device
    - Try restarting the application if audio becomes unresponsive